-The school has systems in place for children to complain and/or confidently report their concerns, including any form of abuse or neglect, including child-on-child abuse, and know that their concerns will be treated seriously.
-Children are regularly made aware of the options for seeking help in school are.
-All classrooms and the headteachers office have a 'Bubble Time' station which allows children to ask for help.
-Also, the school has many spaces around school that the adults promote to the children that can be used to talk and share.
-This information is also shared with parents in newsletters and parents' evenings.
+Fritchley CE Primary School has systems in place for children to complain and/or confidently report their concerns, including any form of abuse or neglect, including child-on-child abuse, and know that their concerns will be treated seriously.
+NSPCC posters are put up around school so they can access support if needed.